tunnckoCore/async-exec-cmd/readme.md

 > For more use-cases see the [tests](./test.js)

 ### [asyncExecCmd](./index.js#L43)
-> Async execute command via spawn
+> Async execute command via spawn.
+All arguments are rebuilt, merged, structured, normalized and after all passed to [cross-spawn][cross-spawn], which actually is Node's `spawn`

 * `<cmd>` **{String}**
 * `[args]` **{Array}**